BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 ## Limitations
 The way the PCS is created using vertex points with a pre-applied material with `PointsCloud` set to true means that:
-1. Particles can not be destroyed and particles off screen are still enabled.;
+1. Particles cannot be destroyed and particles off screen are still enabled;
-2. Transparency does not work on particles.
+2. Transparency does not work on individual particles.

 ## PCS Creation
 To create an empty PCS requires three parameters; its name, the size for every particle and the scene, for example